m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 ![](/images/posts/lighthouse-score.png)

 Lighthouse features audits for performance, accessibility, progressive web apps, SEO and more.
-Lighthouse is available through the Chrome browser or alternatively using [web.dev](https://web.dev/).
+Lighthouse is available through the Chrome browser or alternatively you can try it out on any website using [web.dev](https://web.dev/).

-## How to get the perfect score on Lighthouse?
-(100/100/100/100)

 The Lighthouse score is comprised of four categories:

 * Performance
 * Accessibility